 - 1/2 cup pine nuts

-- Spray a non-stick pan with olive oil.
-Heat.
+- Heat a non-stick pan.
 Add onion and cook until translucent, about 3 minutes.
 Add the garlic and spinach and cook, stirring, until hot.
 Then add 1/2 of the Tofutti and 1/4 cup milk, stir until well blended, and remove from heat.

 - Put the remaining Tofutti into a blender along with the rest of the soy milk and the nutmeg.
 Blend until smooth.
 Set aside.